What is a Schengen Visa?

-For children between the ages of 6-12, the application fee is reduced to €40 and for children under the age of 6, there is no application fee.
+For children between the ages of 6-12, the visa fee is reduced to €40 and for children under the age of 6, there is no application fee.

 There are also other individuals that are exempt from paying a Schengen Visa application fee, these include:

 - Holders of diplomatic, official or service passports travelling for official purposes